 The Arabian Nights – or to give it its real name Alf Layla wa-Layla, which literally translates into English as One Thousand Nights and a Night – is one of the classic works of fantastic literature.
 The time when it was composed is unknown – sometime around the 9th-10th Centuries, with the stories originating out of the Persian oral tradition.
 Many of the tales were added later and their actual number varies widely from version to version.
 The collection first appeared in Europe with Frenchman Antoine Galland’s twelve volume translation Les Mille et une Nuits (One Thousand and One Nights) (1704-17).
 Galland’s translation is controversial as many of the stories in it – including those of Aladdin and Ali Baba, which have become the most famous in the collection with the general public – are not found in any other existing Arabic manuscripts.
 Galland is generally believed to have created these stories himself or else adapted them from now lost manuscripts.
 There have been a number of other translations since then, many adding and removing various tales, with the most famous of these being explorer Richard Burton’s The Book of a Thousand Nights and a Night (1885), which proved controversial due to Burton’s retaining of the original’s adult content.

 Despite its popularity as literature, the Arabian Nights has proven sporadic on film.
-There have been only a handful of straight adaptations of the collection in itself – Universal’s pedestrian Arabian Nights (1942) with Sabu, Jon Hall and Maria Montez; A Thousand and One Nights (1945) with Cornel Wilde; the Japanese tv series Arabian Nights: The Adventures of Sinbad (1975); Pier Paolo Pasolini’s beautiful and erotic adult version Arabian Nights (1974), the French 1001 Nights/Scheherazade (1990) with Catherine Zeta-Jones as Scheherazade and Arabian Nights (2015), a three-part Portuguese film that loosely conducted the story in the present day; as well as distaff animated parodies such as 1001 Arabian Nights (1959) featuring Mr Magoo and Scooby Doo in Arabian Nights (1974).
+There have been only a handful of straight adaptations of the collection in itself – Universal’s pedestrian Arabian Nights (1942) with Jon Hall, Maria Montez and Sabu; A Thousand and One Nights (1945) with Cornel Wilde; the Japanese tv series Arabian Nights: The Adventures of Sinbad (1975); Pier Paolo Pasolini’s beautiful and erotic adult version Arabian Nights (1974), the French 1001 Nights/Scheherazade (1990) with Catherine Zeta-Jones as Scheherazade and Arabian Nights (2015), a three-part Portuguese film that loosely conducted the story in the present day; as well as distaff animated parodies such as 1001 Arabian Nights (1959) featuring Mr Magoo and Scooby Doo in Arabian Nights (1974).
 Mostly though, cinema has been happy to appropriate individual characters and stories from Arabian Nights such as Aladdin, Ali Baba and Sinbad, who have all undergone numerous screen adventures, or else borrow the generic milieu as a fantasy setting as in the original likes of The Thief of Bagdad (1924), The Thief of Bagdad (1940) and Arabian Adventure (1979).

 This adaptation of Arabian Nights was made as a four-hour tv mini-series by Hallmark Entertainment, the production arm of the US Hallmark cable channel.
 Hallmark have also made a number of big-budget productions of various classic stories (see below).
 They brought in as director Steve Barron.
 Steve Barron has a long association with the fantasy genre with films like Electric Dreams (1984), Teenage Mutant Ninja Turtles (1990), Coneheads (1993), The Adventures of Pinocchio (1996), Rat (2000) and Supervized (2019).
 Indeed, Barron had previously directed Merlin (1998), Hallmark’s adaptation of the Arthurian legends, and went onto make the excellent Dreamkeeper (2003) for Hallmark, which does the same thing as Arabian Nights but draws from American Indian myths.
+He later went on to make Supervized (2019) and other mini-series like Treasure Island (2012), Delete (2013) and Around the World in 80 Days (2021)

 The mini-series changes the tales around somewhat, although one can hardly regard this as a betrayal of the source material as the number of stories included in the Arabian Nights change markedly from translation to translation.
 Notedly though, the two longest adaptations and most familiar stories in the mini-series – Ali Baba and Aladdin – are taken from Antoine Galland’s stories, which most scholars agree were probably made up by him.
 The mini-series adapts three other lesser-known tales – The Story of the Humpback, The Story of Prince Ahmed and the Fairy and The Sleeper and the Awaker – changing odd aspects here and there.